Krish043/Travel-with-krish/README.md

 - Integrate maps or Google Places API
 - Enhance animations with scroll effects
 ---
-## Created with ✈️ by Krrish Gangajaliya
+## Created with ✈️ by Krish Gangajaliya

 📧 Email: krishgangajaliya1@gmail.com